Contact

 When Does International Family Law Play a Role?

-International family law comes into play as soon as your personal or financial life involves multiple countries.
+International family law comes into play as soon as your personal or financial situation involves multiple countries.
+This may be the case if you or your partner live or work abroad, if you were married abroad, or if your children have ties to more than one country.

-- you want to know in which country you can divorce and which court has jurisdiction;
+• you want to know in which country you can divorce or initiate proceedings.

-The question of which court has jurisdiction is often the first step in an international case.
+The question of which court has jurisdiction is often the first and most decisive step in an international family law case.
+In some situations, multiple countries may appear to have jurisdiction to handle a procedure.

 Applicable law: Dutch or foreign law